NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v6.0.md

 <h2>Introduction</h2>

-This document describes how to setup the NVIDIA NVIDIA Cloud Native Core collection on a single or multiple Jetson AGX Xavier or Jetson Xavier NX DevKits.
+This document describes how to setup the NVIDIA Cloud Native Core collection on a single or multiple Jetson AGX Xavier or Jetson Xavier NX DevKits.
 NVIDIA Cloud Native Core can be configured to create a single node Kubernetes cluster or to create/add additional worker nodes to join an existing cluster.

 The final environment will include: